Vasile Roaită

-Vasile Roaită (1914, Peșteana-Jiu, Gorj -16 February 1933, Bucharest) was a Romanian railway worker for Căile Ferate Române, shot during the Grivița Strike of 1933 and later touted as a proletarian hero under the Communist regime of Gheorghe Gheorghiu-Dej.
+Vasile Roaită (1914, Peșteana-Jiu, Gorj -16 February 1933, Bucharest) was a Romanian railway worker employed by Căile Ferate Române.
+He was fatally shot during the Grivița Strike of 1933 and subsequently became a proletarian hero under the communist regime of Gheorghe Gheorghiu-Dej.
 He is buried at the Izvorul Nou Cemetery in Bucharest.

+Legacy

-The spa town of Eforie Sud on the Black Sea coast was named in 1928 Carmen-Sylva, after the pen name of Queen Elisabeth of Romania; the name was changed to Vasile Roaită in 1950, and stayed that way until 1962.
-Likewise, the village of Umbrărești-Deal in Galați County was named in 1933 after General Eremia Grigorescu; the name was changed to Vasile Roaită in 1950, and was kept until 1996.
+The spa town of Eforie Sud on the Black Sea coast, named Carmen-Sylva after the pen name of Queen Elisabeth of Romania in 1928, was renamed Vasile Roaită in 1950, which it remained until 1962.
+Likewise, the name of the village of Umbrărești-Deal in Galați County, which had been named after General Eremia Grigorescu in 1933, was renamed Vasile Roaită from 1950 until 1996.